OpenSecEd/appliedcrypto/protocols.md

    c.
 Increasing the speed of digital signatures.
    d.
 Preventing hash collisions.

+PKI (Public Key Infrastructure) is built on several core properties that ensure secure communications and trust in digital environments.
+These include:

+1. Authentication – Verifies the identity of users or systems through digital certificates issued by trusted Certificate Authorities (CAs).

+2. Confidentiality – Uses public-key cryptography to encrypt data so that only intended recipients with the correct private key can decrypt and read the information.

+3. Integrity – Provides mechanisms for ensuring data is not tampered with during transmission.
+Digital signatures, for example, help recipients verify that the received data is exactly what was sent.

+4. Non-repudiation – Prevents individuals from denying their actions.
+Digital signatures and certificates provide proof of origin, ensuring that the sender cannot later repudiate the message.

+5. Trust and scalability – Relies on a hierarchical trust model with CAs and Registration Authorities (RAs), making it scalable to manage many users and systems.
+This model helps establish and maintain trusted relationships across large networks.

+6. Key management – Encompasses the processes for generating, distributing, storing, and revoking keys and certificates to maintain the overall security of the cryptographic system.

+These properties work together to create an environment in which secure, authenticated, and legally binding digital communications can take place.

+Symmetric key management relies on a single secret key used for both encryption and decryption.
+Because the same key is used on both ends, it requires a secure channel or mechanism to exchange the key before any secure communication can occur.
+In contrast, PKI uses asymmetric cryptography where each entity has a public key for encryption and a private key for decryption.
+This approach avoids the need for secure key exchange because the public key can be openly distributed, while the private key remains confidential.

+The key differences include:

+1. Key Distribution: With symmetric key systems, every pair of communicating parties needs a unique secret key, which can become impractical in large networks.
+PKI leverages trusted Certificate Authorities (CAs) to distribute and validate public keys, making it easier to manage keys on a large scale.

+2. Authentication: PKI provides a built-in method for authentication through digital certificates and signatures, ensuring that the entity on the other end is who they claim to be.
+In symmetric systems, authentication is typically achieved through additional mechanisms or protocols since the shared key does not inherently verify identity.

+3. Performance: Symmetric encryption is generally computationally faster and more efficient, making it well-suited for encrypting large volumes of data.
+Asymmetric operations in PKI are slower, so they are often used to exchange a symmetric session key, which then handles the bulk encryption.

+4. Scalability: Due to the exponential growth of shared keys needed in symmetric systems, key management becomes increasingly complex with more users.
+PKI, with its hierarchical trust model and certificate-based approach, scales more gracefully in environments with many users and devices.

+In summary, while symmetric key management offers efficiency and simplicity for smaller or more controlled environments, PKI provides robust authentication, scalability, and secure key distribution suited for larger and more dynamic digital ecosystems.

+1. PKI relies on asymmetric cryptography, which uses separate keys for encryption and decryption, making the public key safe for open distribution.
+True
+2. In symmetric key management, the same key is used for encryption and decryption, so a secure channel is required to share the key initially.
+True
+3. Digital certificates in a PKI system provide authentication by confirming the identity of the certificate holder.
+True
+4. In symmetric key systems, a single shared key can be used safely by all users in a large network without posing any security risks.
+False
+5. Digital signatures in PKI offer non-repudiation by ensuring that the sender cannot deny having sent the message.
+True
+6. Asymmetric operations in PKI are computationally slower than symmetric encryption, which is why a symmetric session key is often exchanged using PKI.
+True
+7. The hierarchical trust model of PKI, which includes Certificate Authorities (CAs), makes it scalable for managing secure communications in large networks.
+True
+8. PKI ensures confidentiality by encrypting data with the sender’s private key, allowing any recipient with the public key to decrypt it.
+False
+9. Effective symmetric key management requires a secure channel for key distribution since both encryption and decryption use the same key.
+True
+10. Authentication in symmetric key systems is inherently provided by the shared key without needing additional verification methods.
+False

 Random Number Generators
 1. What is the primary purpose of a random number generator in cryptographic applications?
    a.
 To generate predictable sequences for keys.